-The Havening Techniques® are an approach to dealing with trauma and anxiety that combines very gentle exposure therapy along with calming touch and 'brain-games' to keep you calm while a traumatic memory has been activated in the background.
+The Havening Techniques® are an approach to dealing with any kind of emotion or anxiety that is troubling you.
+They combine very gentle exposure therapy along with calming touch and 'brain-games' to activate useful and helpful resources while the emotion, sensation, or traumatic memory, has been activated in the background.

 Such memories are stored in the amygdala, so that they are constantly active.
 Your brain checks all in-coming inputs against these memory templates, and if it finds something similar, it puts you on alert.
 This activates your sympathetic nervous system, and cuts off your rational brain.